 If you prefer to set the status for each card, you can click them and set the status in the panel, or simply clicking the status icon.

 Also, marking a card as completed will change the Placker status to completed (these attributes are synced).

 This is good for a high degree of control on your cards.
 However, it may become laborious to update dozens of cards everyday.
 That's why there are cases where setting the progress automatically can save you time.

 Automatic progress tracking

 Placker can update the progress attribute automatically in two ways, by updating the progress based on the list the card is in or by adding a label to the card.
 Both ways work well with Trello as moving cards and adding labels in Trello will be updated in Placker automatically, this will therefore trigger an update of the progress attribute and its dates in Placker.

 In case you already have a board layout that depicts a process or flow, you are probably already set to start tracking your progress this way, this is what you need to do:

-Go to the board settings (click on the title of the board)
+Go to the board settings (click the gear next to the title of the board)